-This is a one-day course aimed at anyone who might want to consider a career in the health and social care sector.
+This is a course aimed at anyone who might want to consider a career in the health and social care sector.
 It will help you decide if a career in the sector is for you and will help you prepare for any interviews.

 It will be running throughout the year, so you can apply at any time.

 You will gain an introduction to areas such as:

 You will be assessed by a variety of assessment tasks and activities and will receive a College certificate.